edgemicro-kubernetes/edgemicro-k8/README.md

 ```
 As you can see that helloworld pod came up with  only 1 containers.
 The injection is not yet enabled.
-In the following section, we have enabled injector.
+In the following section, we will enable injector.

 ```
 kubectl delete -f samples/helloworld/helloworld.yaml --namespace=default